 • Visit the mysterious Choquequirao Inca Site.

-• Visit the Apurimac canyon, one of the deepest in Peru.
+• Witness the Apurimac Canyon, the deepest in Peru.

 • Pick up and drop off from your hotel In Cusco.